magnumye/daVinciToolTrack/README.md

 Eigen (included)

-Note that you will need to contact Intuitive Surgical for the CAD models of the surgical tools.
-Unfortunately, we are not allowed to share the CAD files without permission.
+The model files can be downloaded from http://research.intusurg.com/dvrkwiki/index.php?title=DVRK:Topics:InstrumentModels.
+But you may need to contact Intuitive Surgical (research@intusurg.com) for access.

 ### License ###